civilservicelgbt/civilservicelgbt.github.io/_events/2025-01-22-civil-service-lgbt-network-at-didsbury-pride-2025-social-save-the-date.md

 ---
 layout: event
-title: Civil Service LGBT+ Network at Didsbury Pride 2025 - Social - Save the Date
+title: Civil Service LGBT+ Network at Didsbury Pride 2025 - Social
 excerpt: "The Civil Service LGBT+ Network will be attending Didsbury Pride this year.
 This is open to LGBT+ Civil Servants and supportive family and friends.
   "